 - Avoid using too much soap because the alkalinity may cause dryness after all the colours and harmful chemicals.

 - You can make a home made ubtan/face mask with two table spoon besan (chickpea powder), one table spoon honey, one tea spoon of curd, a pinch of turmeric and some rose water.
 Apply this on your face and neck and let it dry.
 Gently wash it off with cold water.
 It will leave your face fresh and clean.
+After that spray some rose water on your face, it is a natural toner.

 - Brush your hair slowly and carefully after playing Holi.
 Try to take out as much colour you can by brushing your hair.
 Make sure to use a soft brush.